mgrman/BlazorWith3d/README.md

 ### Prio 0 (what to do next)

-- Add binaryApi with response to optimize interop usecases (as only unity debug socket cannot do this)
+- Add binaryApi with response for Unity WebGL build

 - generate blazor interop code, preferably in  another project referencing the types in shared